sergiocollado/potpourri/code/C#/readme/9_Notes_on_.NET_openAPI_and_Swagger.md

 ##Conclusion
 Using Swagger to generate API clients brings efficiency and reliability to API interactions, enabling developers to focus on core functionality while maintaining consistent, up-to-date communication with backend services.

+# Customizing API Client Generation

+## Introduction
+This guide details how to customize API client generation in .NET using Swagger, a powerful tool within the .NET ecosystem that simplifies backend-to-frontend communication.
+The process outlines creating a client code template, configuring deserialization, and generating a flexible client that can be updated to match API changes.

+## Key Points
+API Client Code Generation with Swagger

+Start by retrieving the Swagger documentation URL from a running API server for client generation.

+Create an HTTP client to handle API requests and gather the Swagger JSON, which will be parsed to form a structured API document.

+Creating and Configuring a Custom Client
+Use Swagger’s client generator settings to define parameters such as class name and namespace, making the client specific to your API structure.

+Implement deserialization options to accommodate case insensitivity, ensuring compatibility between JSON responses and C# code.

+## Automating and Maintaining the Client Code
+Set up a client generator class, such as SwaggerClientGenerator, that calls methods to generate, save, and update the client code whenever the API changes.

+The generated code supports type-safe API calls, eliminating the need for manual request handling, error checking, or deserialization in the main application code.

+## Using the Generated Client
+Instantiate the generated client and call methods like BlogsAllAsync() for data retrieval or BlogsPOSTAsync() for posting data, greatly simplifying code interactions with the API.

+Modify the client generation settings as needed, such as by changing a single setting to create clients for other programming languages (e.g., TypeScript).

+## Conclusion
+Utilizing Swagger for API client generation in .NET automates communication between backends and clients, ensuring efficient and type-safe interactions.
+This approach reduces manual coding, supports easy updates, and enhances maintainability, adapting to API changes with minimal effort.